 The Australiana Pioneer Village

-The Australiana Pioneer Village is a New South Wales Heritage Listed Village is set on 28 acres of beautiful Picnic Grounds on the banks of the Hawkesbury River at Wilberforce.
+The Australiana Pioneer Village is a New South Wales Heritage Listed Open Air Museum set on 28 acres of beautiful Picnic Grounds on the banks of the Hawkesbury River at Wilberforce, NSW.

-The local NSW Heritage Listed buildings were saved from demolition in the late 1960's and early 1970s and relocated to the site one at a time.
+Several local buildings were saved from demolition in the late 1960's / early 1970's and relocated to the site.

-They now form an 1810 Village streetscape including a Church, Shearing Shed, Blacksmith's shop, The Damper Camp and The Oxboro Inn (their two eateries )
+They form an 1810 Village Streetscape with a Church, Shearing Shed, Blacksmith's Shop and more.
+The Damper Camp and The Oxboro Inn are two Eateries.

-They have shops within some of the buildings as well as a Railway Station, Post Office, Perry House - the House of the Shady Ladies, a Bank, Rose Cottage - the oldest timber dwelling in Australia, and many more.
+They have shops within some of the buildings as well as a Railway Station, Post Office, a Bank and Rose Cottage ( the oldest timber dwelling in Australia ) and many more.

 The Village is run by very a group of knowledgeable and dedicated Volunteers and opens every Sunday plus Tuesdays and Wednesdays during NSW School Holidays.